- Amphibian Species of the World on Twitter

 Hypochthon Laurentii Freyer, 1846, Arch.
 Naturgesch., 12: 290.
 Types: Not designated, through presumably the same as Hypochthon laurentii Fitzinger, 1850.
 Type locality: "Rup bei Sittich im Neustedler Kreise", Slovenia.
 Name attributed to Fitzinger, but Freyer was clearly responsible for publication.
 Preoccupied by Hypochthon laurentii Merrem 1820 (not mentioned by Freyer).

 Hypochthon zoisii Fitzinger, 1850, Sitzungsber.
 Akad.
 Wiss.
 Wien, Phys.
 Math.
 Naturwiss.
 Kl., 5: 298.
-Type(s): Not stated other than clearly NHMW; including BMNH 1946.9.6.74., originally from NHMW and NHMW 19959.2-5, according to Häupl, Tiedemann, and Grillitsch, 1994, Kat.
+Type(s): Not stated other than clearly NHMW; including BMNH 1946.9.6.74, originally from NHMW, and NHMW 19959.2–5, according to Häupl, Tiedemann, and Grillitsch, 1994, Kat.
 Wiss.
 Samml.
 Naturhist.
 Mus.
 Wien, 9: 14, and Gemel, Gassner, and Schweiger, 2019, Ann.
 Naturhist.
 Mus.
 Wien, Ser.
 B, 121: 40.
 Type locality: "Rupa" near Schweinsdorf, Krain, Slovenia.
 Synonymy by Gray, 1850, Cat.
 Spec.
 Amph.
 Coll.
 Brit.
 Mus., Batr.
 Grad.: 65; Boulenger, 1882, Cat.
 Batr.
 Grad.
 Batr.
 Apoda Coll.
 Brit.
 Mus., Ed.
 2: 85.
 Validity doubted by implication of Schreiber, 1875, Herpetol.
-Eur.: 13-14.
+Eur.: 13–14.

 Hypochthon Schreibersii Fitzinger, 1850, Sitzungsber.
 Akad.
 Wiss.
 Wien, Phys.
 Math.
 Naturwiss.
 Kl., 5: 299.
-Syntypes: Not stated other than clearly NHMW; including BMNH 1946.9.6.72-73 (originally from the NHMW) and NHMW 19962, 19966 (9 specimens), according to Häupl, Tiedemann, and Grillitsch, 1994, Kat.
+Syntypes: Not stated other than clearly NHMW; including BMNH 1946.9.6.72–73 (originally 1846.6.15.86–87, on exchange from NHMW) and NHMW 19962, 19966 (9 specimens), according to Häupl, Tiedemann, and Grillitsch, 1994, Kat.
 Wiss.
 Samml.
 Naturhist.
 Mus.
 Wien, 9: 14.
 Type locality: "Vir", Slovenia.
 Synonymy by Gray, 1850, Cat.
 Spec.
 Amph.
 Coll.
 Brit.
 Mus., Batr.
 Grad.: 65; Boulenger, 1882, Cat.
 Batr.
 Grad.
 Batr.
 Apoda Coll.
 Brit.
 Mus., Ed.
 2: 85.
 Validity doubted by implication of Schreiber, 1875, Herpetol.
-Eur.: 13-14.
+Eur.: 13–14.

 Hypochthon freyeri Fitzinger, 1850, Sitzungsber.
 Akad.
 Wiss.
 Wien, Phys.
 Math.
 Naturwiss.
 Kl., 5: 299.
 Syntypes: Not stated although clearly NHMW; including BMNH 1946.9.6.75 (originally NHMW), NHMW 19969 (12 specimens), according to Häupl, Tiedemann, and Grillitsch, 1994, Kat.
 Wiss.
 Samml.
 Naturhist.
 Mus.
 Wien, 9: 13; given as Gemel, Gassner, and Schweiger, 2019, Ann.
 Naturhist.
 Mus.
 Wien, Ser.
 B, 121: 40, and Gemel, Gassner, and Schweiger, 2019, Ann.
 Naturhist.
 Mus.
 Wien, Ser.
 B, 121: 40.
 Type locality: "Kumpole [= Kumpolje] und Potiskavz", Slovenia.
 Synonymy by Gray, 1850, Cat.
 Spec.
 Amph.
 Coll.
 Brit.
 Mus., Batr.
 Grad.: 65; Boulenger, 1882, Cat.
 Batr.
 Grad.
 Batr.
 Apoda Coll.
 Brit.
 Mus., Ed.
 2: 85.
 Validity doubted by implication of Schreiber, 1875, Herpetol.
 Eur.: 13-14.